A Guide to Setting Therapeutical Goals

 5. Time-Bound – We also need a time component of when our goal will be met in order to be held accountable & stay on track.

-Now that we’ve discussed how we want our goals to be structured, let’s talk about the overall content of our goals.
+Now that we’ve discussed how we want our students’ physical therapy goals to be structured, let’s talk about the overall content of our goals.
 As we’ve discussed in previous blog posts, school-based physical therapy must absolutely be educationally relevant and should only be provided if a student is not able to access their education, learn, or participate in school activities without these services.
 Thus, the goals must be geared to a student’s function in their school setting.
 I’ll provide some examples below.

 By the end of 2022-23 IEP year, Name will ascend and descend 4 steps with a marking time pattern, use of a handrail, and contact guard assist to improve independence when navigating the school environment or playground equipment in 4/5 trials.